deity-io/falcon-platform-docs/versioned_docs/version-3/composer/redirects.md

 ---
 id: redirects
 title: Redirects
-description: Learn how to use redirects in the Deity Platform.
+description: Learn how to use redirects in the Deity Platform
 sidebar_label: Redirects
 ---